myps6415/LineBot-for-my-mom/README.md

 ---

+I think this is very complicated and boring job.
 So I use what I have learned to create a LineBot for her.
+It can automatically reply the weather card when the user enters the city name.
 This project is use Python to create, and complete with [Heroku](https://www.heroku.com).
 Result:
 ![result](https://i.imgur.com/TEZndnz.gif)